Women rescued by Navy defend their account of ordeal at sea

 The captain of the fishing vessel, the Fong Chun No. 66, who identified himself as Mr. Chen in a satellite phone call from the AP, said his boat received a mayday radio call but did not understand it.
 They then saw someone waving a white object on a boat about a nautical mile away.

-When they approached the boat, the women asked to use the satellite phone on the fishing vessel and for a tow to Midway Island.
+When they approached, the women asked to use the satellite phone on the fishing vessel and for a tow to Midway Island.
 The larger vessel towed the smaller sailboat overnight.
 In the morning, the women wanted to stop the towing and called for a naval vessel.

 "We offered to get them on board the fishing boat and asked whether they needed water or food, but they refused," the captain said.